HenryDashwood/hakyll-website/things_i_like/blogs.md

 ### [Dominic Cummings Blog](https://dominiccummings.com/)

 Oh yeah this gets a mention.
 It's actually full of interesting stuff and exposed me to all sorts of new ideas.
+That is why I have not listed it under Politics.
 Reading this in 2015, including Dom's long essay _Some Thoughts on Education and Political Priorities_, prompted me to learn to program, get into machine learning, and not chase the PPE dream.
 So I really have to thank Dom for my career.
-Whether Dom's worldview matches reality is rather beside the point for me.

 ## History and the Arts